Key Stage 1

-A visit to HMS Belfast can support programmes of study in History, Art, English, Literacy and Citizenship, and includes handling original artefacts as well as using documents, photographs, art, posters and film.
+Sessions support programmes of study in History, Art, English, Literacy and Citizenship and include handling original artefacts as well as using documents, photographs, posters, paintings and film.

 From the World Wars to the Cold War, IWM gives teachers and students in UK schools everything they need to explore the course, causes and consequences of conflict from the First World War to today.